Btech-Projects/Intelligent-Railway-DBMS/README.md

          Type: node app.js

-The server has started and the program should be running now
+The server has started and the program should be up and running now

                                 Enjoy !!